 Atmosphere and Parking

-Another huge plus for Amoeba is the fact that they offer free one hour parking right under their store.
-If you have spent much time in Hollywood then you know how rare this is.
-It can get packed on the weekend, but almost every time I go there is usually a spot open.
-Parking down here allows you to see the unique elevator they have that is completely covered in graffiti or walk the stairs which are littered with stickers of bands, posters and other memorabilia.
+Another huge plus for Amoeba is the fact that they offer free one-hour parking right under their store.
+If you have spent much time in Hollywood, then you know how rare this is.
+It can get packed on the weekend, but almost every time I go, there is a spot open.
+Parking down here allows you to see the unique elevator they have that is completely covered in graffiti or walk the stairs, which are littered with stickers of bands, posters, and other memorabilia.
 Creating an atmosphere that works well with the record store itself.

-If music is a part of your life as much as it is mine then you owe it to yourself to spend some time in Amoba Music.
+If music is a part of your life as much as it is mine, then you owe it to yourself to spend some time in Amoeba Music.
 It is a great store that will help you lose track of time as you revel in the music of the past.
 Check it out during your next trip to Hollywood.
-You can see the rest of the pictures and get directions below.